qut-cab302/prac09/README.md

 ```

 Values in key `"A"`  are traversed first because it has the largest quantity of elements associated with it.
 Values within `"A"` are then traversed in the order of the iterator of its associated `HashSet`.
 Next, the traversal is repeated for `"B"`.

+Cancel the exclusion on the `mapset` package in the `test` directory, then run the tests to check your MapSet class.